metaspace2020/metaspace/metaspace/webapp/src/tours/filtering/steps/40-remove.md

 Click on the <i class="el-icon-circle-close"></i> icon to disable the filter.

-(Database selection is required, so you can't remove it.)
+(Database and FDR level selection are required, so you can't remove these.)